EvgenyYukhanov/9th-Grade/codedays/feb2021/README.md

 To make things more interesting I decided to write it in C++ with almost no prior experience in it.
 ## Project Details
 ### Physics
-I just decided to pretent that an object acceleration and speed remain the same during a short time interval (e.g. 1 minute).
-So, the program repeats the following steps for each
+I just decided to pretend that an object's acceleration and speed remain the same during a short time interval (e.g. 1 minute) and use simple physics to update coordinates and speed.
+So, the program repeats the following steps in an infinitive loop for each object:
-object:
 1. calculate new acceleration from gravitation forces;
 2. calculate new speed pretending acceleration is the same during a time interval;
 3. calculate new positions pretending the speed remains the same.